lipk/nicestream/README.md

 ## Features

-No more "trash" variables - use nice::skip to ignore the field you don't need:
+No more "trash" variables - use nstr::skip to ignore the field you don't need:

     std::cin >> i >> nstr::skip<int>() >> j;